The Ultimate Guide to Eloping in Colorado

 - It’s a good idea to obtain certified copies when you file your completed marriage license with the County Clerk and Recorder’s office.
 This makes legal stuff like name changes easier, and it helps to have a few copies handy in general.

-Instructions for self-solemnizing your marriage in Colorado
+Check out this post for information on self-solemnizing your marriage in Colorado!

 Sometimes a weekend elopement is the only option due to work schedules or for the convenience of the guests.
 But overall, a weekday elopement will offer you a better wedding day experience for several reasons.